 Firstly it’s worth mentioning that both colds and various influenzas are caused by a range of viruses (not bacteria).
 This is why typically antibiotics are not appropriate – however remember that sinus, ear, and lung infections (bronchitis and pneumonia) are examples of bacterial infections where antibiotics may be needed.

-Here are the top immune supporting nutrients:
+Here are some of the top immune supporting nutrients to optimise:

 Vitamin D. There are many studies to show that people with higher vitamin D levels contract substantially fewer cold, flu, and other viral infections.
 Vitamin D also down regulates inflammatory compounds and optimal levels may help reduce the risk of autoimmune diseases.
 Studies also suggest that higher vitamin D levels are associated with a decreased risk of contracting a seasonal viral infection.
 There are only a few food sources of vitamin D as our main source is sunlight.
 Oily fish, mushrooms, full fat milk will contain a little but most people may benefit from a supplement.
 It is recommended you take a blood test to check your levels before supplementing.
 Home test kits are available